-Our Litecoin (LTC) Guide gives you everything you need to know about the project.
+Our Litecoin (LTC) guide will give you everything you need to know about the project.
 We explain what Litecoin is, what the project does and give our opinion on the investment potential.
-You should know that Litecoin is generally referred to as LTC.
-We always recommend that you do your own research before investing in a crypto currency.
+You should know that Litecoin is commonly referred to as LTC.
+We always recommend that you do your own research before investing in any cryptocurrency.

 What is Litecoin (LTC)?

-Litecoin was introduced in 2011 and is one of the oldest and most established crypto currencies.
-It was created as a fork of Bitcoin and has many similarities.
-In fact it is so similar that Litecoin does not even have its own white paper and LTC was created from the Bitcoin source code.
+Litecoin was introduced in 2011 and is one of the oldest and most established cryptocurrencies.
+It was seen as a junction from Bitcoin created (fork) and has a lot in common.
+In fact, it's so similar that Litecoin doesn't even have its own white paper, and LTC was created from the Bitcoin source code.

-Fork is when a crypto currency splits into two.
+Fork is when a cryptocurrency splits in two.

-Although Bitcoin is very similar, Litecoin was created to achieve lower fees and faster transaction times.
-LTC also has its own separate block chain.
+Although Bitcoin is very similar, Litecoin was created to provide cheaper fees and faster transaction times.
+LTC also has its own separate blockchain.

-The idea was that Bitcoin would be the "gold" of the crypto currency and would be used primarily as a store of value or for really big purchases.
-Litecoin, on the other hand, would be the “silver” used for lower and more frequent transactions such as buying a coffee.
+The idea was that Bitcoin would be the "gold" of cryptocurrency and would be used primarily as a store of value or for really big purchases.
+Litecoin, on the other hand, would be the “silver” used for lower and more frequent transactions like buying a coffee.

 So what is LTC?
-It is a store of value and a transaction method - it is a crypto currency in the truest sense of the word.
+It's a store of value and a method of transaction - it's a cryptocurrency in the true sense of the word.

 How is LTC used?

-Litecoin has already been offered by some online shops as a payment method.
-As crypto currency becomes a widely accepted form of payment, it is highly likely that LTC will be one of the first crypto currencies to be accepted by new merchants.
+Litecoin has already been offered as a payment method by some online shops.
+As cryptocurrency becomes a widely accepted form of payment, it is extremely likely that LTC will be one of the first cryptocurrencies to be accepted by new traders.

-The Litecoin team is led by founder Charlie Lee, and there is also a team of 11 volunteers, in addition to the team members listed below:
+The Litecoin team is led by founder Charlie Lee, and there is also a team of 11 volunteers in addition to the team members below:

-- Board members: Charlie Lee, Xinxi Wang & Franklyn Richards.
+- Board: Charlie Lee, Xinxi Wang & Franklyn Richards.

 - Managing Director: Charlie Lee